SolarHive

 Energy Expert, AES Indiana

-We found the issue wasn't lack of interest.
-It was lack of clarity, access and trust.
+We found out that the issue wasn't lack of interest, but lack of clarity, access and trust.
 Almost all of our interviewees said going Solar was complex and costly.
 And very few were aware of community solar.
+So instead of designing to convince more people to go solar, we focused on making community solar more accessible.

 Design Direction